opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/architecture/osgi/equinox.md

 The **org.eclipse.osgi** bundle is the framework implementation of the Core Framework specification in a standalone package.

-If you have compiled openHAB once either via command line (`mvn install`) or the Eclipse IDE, maven will have downloaded Equinox for you already.
+If you have compiled _OpenSmartHouse_ once either via command line (`mvn install`) or the Eclipse IDE, maven will have downloaded Equinox for you already.
 Find it in your maven cache directory (linux `~/.m2/repository/org/eclipse/platform/org.eclipse.osgi/3.15.0/org.eclipse.osgi-3.15.0.jar` and windows `C:\Users\your.name\.m2\..`).